How Screening Trials Helped Us Find the Best Wheat Varieties

 The solution: Wheat screening trials

-Wheat screening trials are a special type of experimental trials that help determine the best variety out of many.
+Wheat screening trials are a special type of trials that determine the best variety out of many.
 How did we run them?

-3. For each wheat variety, we collected 30+ metrics.
-Anything from seed protein content to resistance to Yellow stripe rust disease
+1. For each wheat variety, we collected 30+ metrics.

-4. There are great differences between wheat varieties.
-Some varieties ended up producing more yield, while others were more resistant to changing conditions.
-To find the best trade-offs and determine the best wheat varieties, we used Cultivar Ranker – an app that helps us visualize and pick the best variety for our use cases.
+2. There are great differences between wheat varieties.
+There were significant differences between the varieties, with some yielding more, and others more resistant to changing conditions.
+To identify the best trade-offs and select the most suitable wheat varieties, we used Cultivar Ranker – an app that helps us visualize and choose the best variety for our specific needs.

 The results: Ikona and Izalco are the winners for winter wheat!

-Out of the 22 tested winter wheat varieties, Ikona and Izalco showed the best tradeoff between production quality (wet gluten, protein content, yield, hectolitre mass) and resistance to change (disease resistance, weed competition, favorable agronomic metrics like resistance to lodging, etc.).
+In 2023, out of the 22 tested winter wheat varieties, Ikona and Izalco demonstrated the best trade-off between production quality (such as wet gluten, protein content, yield, and hectolitre mass) and resistance to disease and weed competition.
+These varieties have also shown consistent performance in the 2024 trials.

 What do we plan for the future?